 The guidelines identify the key principles in using the sun's energy and are intended to promote understanding of how to use the sun's energy during the building design stage to achieve energy efficiency.
 The practice of energy efficient design will help reduce demand on non-renewable energy resources consumed by the heating and cooling of buildings.

 Printed guidelines are also available (at no cost) from the customer counter of the Hobart Council Centre, on the corner of Elizabeth and Davey Streets.

 With the increasing demand for environmentally sustainable energy options, and the introduction of the Council's financial incentives, there has been a corresponding increase in planning applications and enquiries involving the installation of solar panels etc. on heritage-listed places.

 Our Heritage & Solar Technology Guidelines have been prepared to help you plan for the installation of a solar system on your heritage

 listed property.
 They include information on solar heat pumps as a viable alternative to solar hot water systems in appropriate circumstances.

 If you are contemplating the installation of solar technology you are urged to read the guidelines and to seek informal advice before committing to a particular site and design proposal.

-- The Energy Efficient Development Rebate for new buildings or additions meeting a set of energy efficient criteria aimed at encouraging the adoption of the energy efficient building design principles, including a rebate of the plumbing fees*, has been extended until 30th June 2013.
+- An Energy Efficiency Development Rebate: an incentive for new buildings or additions meeting a set of energy efficient criteria aimed at encouraging the adoption of the energy efficient building design guidelines, including a rebate of the plumbing fees.